concourse/rfcs/082-p2p-volume-streaming/proposal.md

 out, the other optimization is that, when streaming small files, like small text/json/yaml files, and so on, transferring raw files might be cheaper than shell-executing `tar` command to compress the files then transferring.

+3. The current RFC assumes all workers are on the same network.
+A future iteration could have workers specify their network somehow - maybe just a name to indicate which workers live in the same network.

 # Answered Questions